raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 - If `A` and `B` are regular languages, the union of `A` and `B` is a regular language.
 Meaning, if the sentence `x` belongs to the language `A|B` if and only if `x` belongs to `A` or `x` belongs to `B`, then the language `A|B` is a regular language if and only if both `A` and `B` are regular languages.
 If we have a recognizer for `A` and `B`, we can construct a recognizer for the union of `A` and `B` by invoking `union(A, B)`.
 - If `A` is a regular language, the language `A*` is formed by taking the Kleene Star of `A`.
 Meaning, if the empty sentence belongs to `A*`, and the sentence `ab` belongs to `A*` if and only if the sentence `a` belongs to `A` and `b` belongs to `A*`, then `A*` is a regular language.
 If we have a recognizer for `A`, we can construct a recognizer for the Kleene Star of `A` by invoking `zeroOrMore(A)`.

 A language is regular if and only if it conforms with the above rules.
-And since we can construct all the languages formed by the above rules, we can construct all possible regular languages using our five special forms `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`.
+And since we can construct all the languages formed by the above rules, we can construct all possible regular languages using our five special forms `EMPTY_STRING`, `symbol`, `catenation`, `union`, and `zeroOrMore`.

 But wait, there's more!

-A formal *regular expression* is an expression formed by combining `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`.
+A formal *regular expression* is an expression formed by combining `EMPTY_STRING`, `symbol`, `catenation`, `union`, and `zeroOrMore`.
 Of course, computer scientists prefer mathematical symbols to make regular expressions, but for our purposes, this is both JavaScript and a regular expression:

 ```javascript
 union(